-Candidates must have attended a Cave Leader training course (or in exceptional circumstances have been granted exemption from training) prior to attending this course.
+Candidates must have attended a Mine Leader training course (or in exceptional circumstances have been granted exemption from training) prior to attending this course.

-Prior to presenting for assessment candidates must evidence that they have sufficient personal experience in a variety of caves.
+Prior to presenting for assessment candidates must evidence they have sufficient personal experience with a variety of caves and/or mines.
 As a guide, the minimum experience expected is:

-- One-year caving with at least 30 trips in at least 10 different systems across at least 2 different regions, including 5 quality trips. - A proportion of these should be as a leader under supervision. - Some trips may be above and beyond the remit of the award
+- One-year caving/ mine exploration with at least 30 trips in at least 10 different systems, across at least 2 different regions for caves or of different mine types for mine i.e. metal, stone and/or slate, including 5 quality trips. - A proportion for these should be as a leader under supervision - Some trips should be above the remit of the award

-A quality trip should satisfy at least 4 of the following criteria:
+A quality trip should satisfy at least 4 of the following criteria

-- Exploration of a new route or cave (new to the candidate that is), - Incorporates at least 4 to 5 hours of underground exploration. - An experience that develops an individual's caving knowledge, skills and awareness. - Incorporates caving exploration skills above the level of the candidate's qualification. - Of the candidates own making i.e. the candidate is to lead the trip, or it is one done with peers and not led by an external source. - Involves the application of vertical skills, digging or exploration. - Exploration of caves with a streamway that responds to rainfall. - Candidates are to nominate 5 logged trips as quality days and justify this selection to the Trainer/Assessor using the above criteria.
+- Exploration of a new route or mine (new to the candidate that is), - Incorporates at least 4 to 5 hours of underground exploration. - An experience that develops an individual's mine exploration knowledge, skills and awareness. - Incorporates mine exploration skills above the level of the remit of the award. - Of the candidates own making i.e. the candidate is to lead the trip, or it is one done with peers and not led by an external source. - Involves the application of vertical skills, digging or exploration. - Exploration of mine systems with a streamway that responds to rainfall.

+Candidates are to nominate 5 logged trips as quality days and justify this selection to the Trainer/Assessor using the above criteria.